 What We Heard

 We found that Canadian P2 practitioners want more training opportunities -- training that would be diverse, affordable, and accessible.

 This training should also be available to non-practitioners: decision-makers, professionals such as project managers, and public and civil society organizations.
-It was felt that providing basic P2 knowledge and skills to this sector and raising awareness with them of the benefits of public engagement, would contribute to increasing the quality and quantity of future Canadian P2 initiatives.
+It was felt that providing basic P2 knowledge and skills to these groups, raising awareness with them of the benefits of public engagement, would contribute to increasing the quality and quantity of future Canadian P2 initiatives.